Windows

 }

-PowerShell Port Scanning:
+PowerShell Port Scanning

 Powershell Test-NetConnection, tnc for short, host and port scanning: